chrishough/my-configurations/alfredapp/Workflows/readme.md

 ### Empty All

-This script will move all of your osx junk mail to the trash, empty the osx mail trash, and empty the system trash by [@chrishough](https://github.com/chrishough/).
+This script will move all of your osx junk mail to the trash, and empty the osx mail trash. [@chrishough](https://github.com/chrishough/).

 ```
-Keywords: empty all
+Keywords: emptymail
 ```

 ![Empty All](https://github.com/chrishough/myconfigurations/raw/master/alfredapp/Workflows/empty-all/empty-all.png)